marcon934/Homework-1-Statistical-Learning/PS_1V2.md

 </table>

 To answer this question, we filter the relevant data (female competitors) and then group the observations by event.
-After that we calculate the standard deviation for every event and present the top ten women’s events with highest standard deviation in height.
+After that, we calculate the standard deviation for every event, and present the top ten women’s events with highest standard deviation in height.
 We can observe that Swimming Women’s 100 metres Butterfly is the individual women’s event that had the greatest variability in competitor’s heights across the entire history of the Olympics.

 In case the question is about the event (individual or team) with greatest variability, the answer is Rowing Women’s Coxed Fours with a